AdobeDocs/experience-manager-64.en/help/assets/asset-reports.md

    Configuration fields may differ based on the type of report you create.

-   For example, the **Disk Usage** report provides options to include asset renditions when calculating the disk space used by assets.
+   For example, the **[!UICONTROL Disk Usage]** report provides options to include asset renditions when calculating the disk space used by assets.
 You can choose to include or exclude assets in subfolders for disk usage calculation.

    >[!NOTE]
    >
-   >The **Disk Usage** report does not include date range fields because it indicates current disk space usage only.
+   >The **[!UICONTROL Disk Usage]** report does not include date range fields because it indicates current disk space usage only.

    ![disk_usage_configuration](assets/disk_usage_configuration.png)